 There is the opportunity to repair and maintain the entire stable block as the structural report has highlighted areas for repair.
-With regards to the arrangement of the conversion from the exterior perspective then even with new apertures, the external architecture of of still conveys strong the stables а very sense its 18th century classically designed aesthetic, striking a clear and intentional relationship with the adjacent Packington Hall, particularly to the front.
+With regards to the arrangement of the conversion from the exterior perspective then even with new apertures, the external architecture of stables still conveys strong sense of its 18th the а very century classically designed aesthetic, striking a clear and intentional relationship with the adjacent Packington Hall, particularly to the front.